Sujoy-Mistry/20DaysAdvanceJAVA-Course/DAY4-Optional-date/Optional-dateApi.md

-Absolutely!
-Since you're already 3 years into Java development, let’s dive into a more **in-depth look** at the three major Java 8 topics you mentioned: `Optional`, `Streams`, and the `Date-Time API`.
-We'll cover **best practices, edge cases, and real-world usage scenarios** that go beyond the basics.
+# Java 8 Deep Dive: Optional, Streams, and Date-Time API

 ---

 ## ✅ Handling Nulls with `Optional`

 ### 🔹 What is `Optional`?
 `Optional<T>` is a container object introduced in Java 8 that may or may not contain a non-null value.
-It’s a better alternative to `null` to **avoid **``.
+It’s a better alternative to `null` to **avoid `NullPointerException`**.

 ### 🔹 Why Use `Optional`?
 - Avoids null checks and NPEs
 - Improves readability and intention of the API (e.g., return `Optional<User>` instead of `null`)
 - Encourages functional programming style

 ### 🔹 Creating Optionals
 ```java
 Optional<String> empty = Optional.empty(); // no value
 Optional<String> name = Optional.of("John"); // non-null